bobheadxi/bobheadxi.github.io/content/_posts/2022-2-20-self-documenting-self-updating.md

 return strings.Join(allDiffs, ", ")
 ```

-We can take that a bit further to iterate over all our run types and diff types in order to generate a reference page of what each pipeline does - since this page gets committed, it is also a good way to visualize changes to generated pipelines caused by code changes as well!
+We can take that a bit further to iterate over all our run types and diff types in order to generate a reference page of what each pipeline does - since this page gets committed, it is also a good way to visualise changes to generated pipelines caused by code changes as well!

 ```go
 // Generate each diff type for pull requests